South African stocks in demand after Zuma quits, rand soars

 In reaction to Zuma’s resignation, ratings agency Moody’s said it was focused on the new leadership’s response to economic challenges.
 S&P Global Ratings said the leadership change would not immediately affect the credit status.

-Cyril Ramaphosa, former chairman of African biggest telecoms operator MTN Group (MTNJ.J), was sworn in as president on Thursday.
+Cyril Ramaphosa, former chairman of African biggest telecoms operator MTN Group, was sworn in as president on Thursday.

 Ramaphosa, who has vowed to fight corruption and revitalise the economy, is seen by business leaders and investors as well placed to turn around the economy.
 South Africa’s GDP is estimated to grow by less than 1 percent this year.